Hamakor/linux.org.il--old-sources/www.linux.org.il-oldish-site/template-toolkit/README.md

 portal for Linux and FOSS in Israel.

-Around 2019, there were discussions on Israeli FOSS forums (mailing lists and Telegram forums) to establish a new website.
-The consensus settled on using [WordPress](https://en.wikipedia.org/wiki/WordPress) for it, but the new site was not finalized.
+Around 2019, there were discussions on Israeli FOSS forums (mailing lists and Telegram forums) for establishing a new website.
+The consensus settled on basing it on [WordPress](https://en.wikipedia.org/wiki/WordPress), but the new site was not finalized.
+Given writing a site the scope of linux.org.il should take at most a few months by dedicated developers, I don't know what made the effort peter out.

 <h2>How to build</h2>